axtk/react-store/README.md

 `ImmutableStore` is a less lightweight store that maintains immutability of its internal state, receives and returns mutation-safe data chunks, and performs additional data processing under the hood for that purpose.

-The `useStore` hook doesn't internally rely on the immutability of the store state, which allows for the use of the `Store` class in many typical cases.
+By default, the `useStore` hook doesn't internally rely on the immutability of the store state, which allows for the use of the `Store` class in many typical cases.

 &rarr; *[Store API](https://github.com/axtk/store/blob/master/README.md#store-api)*